Recent Posts

 Just cache it dude

 The problem with caching in this scenario is when items fall out of the cache.
-For FastComments to properly live up to its name, we don't want to risk the 1% percentile latency being bad.
+For this project we don't want to risk the 1% percentile latency being bad.
 So that /embed endpoint should always be fast.

 So let's benchmark.